oxguy3/patreon-api/README.md

 ### /post (GET)

-Creates a post???
-Or maybe creates an ID for a post, which can then be modified with another call??? **[requires api key]**
+Unfinished enpoint for an unrelased feature **[requires api key]**

 ### /post/:postid (GET)

+Unfinished enpoint for an unrelased feature

 Retrieves a given post by its numeric ID **[requires api key]**